ska-telescope/developer.skatelescope.org/src/getting-started/integrate-skampi.rst

 The first thing to do is to verify that the repository contains the following:

 * a charts folder
 * a docs folder
 * a src folder
 * a tests folder
 * a gitlab-ci.yml file on the root of the repository
 * a Dockerfile on the root of the repository (or in an image folder)

-Next we need to verify that our .gitlab-ci.yml file  follows standard SKAO GitLab CI/CD infrastructure practices.
+Next you need to verify that our .gitlab-ci.yml file  follows standard SKAO GitLab CI/CD infrastructure practices.
 Stages shall contain lint, build, test, pages, publish and scan.
-For ska-tango-examples have:
+For ska-tango-examples:

 .. code-block:: yaml